 A seminar intended to consolidate and expand your experience and education as well as a foundation for continued research as you prepare to enter your chosen field.
-(SP) Prerequisites: All program requirements completed.
+(SP) Prerequisites: All program requirements completed or consent of instructor.

 o GRC480: Internship-Graphic Communication (1 TO 12 hours)